 Since 2000, thousands have been detained in 13 special immigration centres run by the Government’s HM Prison Service and their cases reviewed on a ‘fast track’ basis (about two weeks).
-The pressure this Detained Fast Track system puts on applicants has been strongly criticised by the High Court and is felt to be inhumane by many refugee charities, but at the end of 2014, the number in detention had fallen to 1,698, this had increased again by March 2016 to 2,925.
+The pressure this Detained Fast Track system puts on applicants has been strongly criticised by the High Court and is felt to be inhumane by many refugee charities, although at the end of 2014, the number in detention had fallen to 1,698, this had increased again by March 2016 to 2,925.

 Asylum seekers not in detention are required to report on a regular basis to one of 15 centres across the UK.
 If they fail to do this, their claim can be dismissed.

 People awaiting an asylum decision are not allowed to work, but if their claim takes more than a year, can apply to do so from the shortage occupation list.
 They are housed in special accommodation and given a modest living allowance in cash or vouchers, pitched well under income support.

 This is currently set at £37.75, an 80p rise from the previous figure of £36.95 per person per week to cover food, clothing and toiletries.
-That makes £5.28 a day per person.
+That makes £5.39 a day per person.